-The winter months are full of fun holiday celebrations.
 The United States Fire Association claims that there are around 20 times as many structural fires during an average winter day than during the summer.
 These winter fires are often more severe than those in summer.
 If Chistmas trees and decorations are involved, there are five times as many fatalities and twice the injuries when compared to other fires.
 Fires spread rapidly through materials commonly used in holiday decoration, like paper and fabric.

 Whether your family celebrates Diwali or Christmas, Chanukah or Kwanzaa, Thanksgiving or New Year’s, or all of them, there are plenty of hidden fire dangers that you should be aware of.
 Remember the following precautions so you can enjoy your holiday celebrations, safely connecting with family and friends.